 The tendon sheath attaches to the finger bones and keeps the flexor tendon in place as it moves.
+Injury occurs when the tight tendons rub in the protective sheath causing friction and gradual wear and tear.

 Tendons are tissues that connect muscles to bone.
 When muscles contract, tendons pull on bones.
 This is what causes some parts of the body to move.